 Requirements for Seeking Admission (Ref # 559P): 24 hours including MATH 116 (or higher) and PH 100 with overall GPA of 2.0 or better.

-Completion of ALL required program course work with a minimum grade of "C" in each course.
+Note: all program course work must be completed with a minimum grade of "C" in each course.

 1. Possess a MINIMUM OVERALL GPA of 2.5.

 2. Comply with internship placement policies and procedures.

 3. Submit a site affiliation agreement form and request for internship approval from Advisor.